 EY engagement quality review policies address the audits that are subject to engagement quality reviews and the qualifications of engagement quality reviewers.
-Engagement quality reviewers are experienced professionals with significant subject-matter knowledge.
+Engagement quality reviewers are experienced professionals with significant subjectmatter knowledge.
 They are independent of the audit engagement team and provide an objective evaluation of the significant judgments the audit engagement team made, and the conclusions reached thereon.
 The performance of an engagement quality review, however, does not reduce the responsibilities of the PIC for the engagement and its performance.
 In no circumstances may the responsibility of the engagement quality reviewer be delegated to another individual.

 EY policies and practices related to the assignment and eligibility of professionals to serve as engagement quality reviewers have been enhanced to conform with the requirements of International Standard on Quality Management (ISQM) 2, Engagement Quality Reviews.
 These enhancements focus on assigning an engagement quality reviewer who has the appropriate competence and capabilities, including sufficient time, as well as having sufficient authority and objectivity to achieve an effective engagement quality review.
 Training and enablement support the execution of the engagement quality review.
 The engagement quality review spans the entire engagement cycle, including planning, risk assessment, audit strategy and execution.
 Policies and procedures for the performance and documentation of engagement quality reviews provide specific guidelines on the nature, timing and extent of the procedures to be performed, and the required documentation evidencing their completion.
 In all circumstances, the engagement quality review is completed before the date of the auditor's report.

-For audits, engagement quality reviews are performed by audit partners in compliance with local legislation and professional standards for audits of all public interest entities and other entities selected based on their risk profile.
-The Region AMP and Region PPD approves the assignment of the engagement quality reviewer to each applicable engagement.
+For audits, engagement quality reviews are performed by audit partners in compliance with professional standards for audits of all listed companies, all public interest entities and those considered to need close monitoring.
+The Country AMP and the Cluster/Regional PPDs approve the assignment of the engagement quality reviewer to each applicable engagement.